 10. Vagus.
-The only nerve pair to extend beyond the neck, the Vagus nerves have many branches which stretch down into the chest.
-As such they are responsible for regulating many of our automatic bodily functions including: swallowing, speaking, sweating and regulating the heart and lungs.
+The only nerve pair to extend beyond the neck, the Vagus nerves have many branches that stretch down into the chest.
+As such they are responsible for regulating many of our automatic bodily functions including swallowing, speaking, sweating, and regulating the heart and lungs.

 11. Spinal.
 Also sometimes called the Accessory nerves, these nerves control muscles in the shoulders and neck which are responsible for flexion and rotation of the head.

 12. Hypoglossal.
 Finally, the Hypoglossal nerves control tongue movements in order to make a speech and swallowing possible.

 They are described as pairs of nerves because there are two of each nerve type.
 The brain has two halves (hemispheres) and each hemisphere is responsible for controlling the opposite half of the body.

 As such there are two olfactory nerves, one for the sense of smell from the left nostril and one for the right; two optic nerves, one for visual information from the left eye and one for the right, and so on.

 Each pair of cranial nerves can be classified according to their role as sensory nerves (relaying information about the five senses), motor nerves (controlling movements) or both.
 Some of these groupings are quite obvious.
 For instance, Olfactory, Optic and Vestibulocochlear nerves relay information about our senses of smell, sight and hearing, respectively.